Paul DiMeo: Career

-New York City

 DiMeo was the organizer of a renovating project entitled "Loft Living."
 The organization renovated lofts and brownstones in and around New York City.
 DiMeo later moved to Los Angeles, California where he continued the "Loft Living" project.

-Los Angeles, California

 In 2003, DiMeo was cast in Extreme Makeover: Home Edition (138 episodes/2003–2012).
 According to DiMeo, he landed the job because the casting department was amused by his "grumpy" demeanor on the day of his audition.

 In the first season, Extreme Makeover: Home Edition garnered an Emmy nomination for Outstanding Reality Program.

 At the show’s peak, it was spoofed on Saturday Night Live on Dec.
 14, 2019 on NBC.
 DiMeo was highlighted due to his propensity to cry frequently during many episodes of Extreme Makeover.

 DiMeo worked with master carpenter Rob Hickman on the restoration of the Landmark Brownstone of Aaron Burr.

 Has renovated celebrity homes, including those of Madonna, George Hamilton and Glenn Close.

 In 2011, he was asked by Major League Baseball to design the MLB Fan Cave, where Mike O'Hara and Ryan Wagner watched every baseball game of the 2011 season.
 He hosts an infomercial for the WORX Trivac.

 DiMeo starred in the reality TV show Building Wild, which was cancelled by the National Geographic Channel after two seasons.

 Personal life

-Currently, DiMeo lives in Los Angeles with his wife, Kelly Lynn.
+DiMeo lives in Los Angeles with his wife, Kelly Lynn.